PortSwigger/colonel-clustered/README.md

 1.  **Load the Extension**:
     - Go to the **Extensions** tab in Burp Suite.
     - Click **Add** and select the `ColonelClustered.jar` file.
-    - A new tab named "Colonel Clustered" should appear.
+    - A new tab named "Col. Clustered" should appear.

 2.  **Send Responses for Analysis**:
     - Go to any tool in Burp, such as Intruder results or Proxy history.